Australia's Wildfires Spark Disinformation Battle As They Take A Tragic Toll

 Around the same time the bot campaign hit its crescendo, news stories about the wildfires also touted a police report in hard-hit New South Wales, where authorities recently announced that they have taken legal action against more than 180 people for fire-related offenses.
 But only a fraction of those people face charges that might be construed as arson, and the figure also spans a period that began in late 2019.

-The NSW police said that while 24 people were charged with deliberately lighting bushfires, 53 faced legal actions – which include a warning – for not complying with a state-wide ban on fires.
+The NSW police said that while 24 people were charged with deliberately lighting bushfires, 53 faced legal actions — which include a warning — for not complying with a statewide ban on fires.
 And the overall number also includes 47 people who were accused of not properly disposing of lit cigarettes or matches.

-Conservatives in the U.S. also picked up on the arson thread, with President Trump's son Donald Trump Jr. retweeting a post about the arrests in New South Wales.
+Conservatives in the U.S. also picked up on the arson thread, with President Trump's son, Donald Trump Jr., retweeting a post about the arrests in New South Wales.

 Documenting a further convolution in the narrative, Australia's ABC reports, "Some of the misinformation includes the idea left-wing 'ecoterrorists' are behind some fires."

-On Friday, an employee of Rupert Murdoch's New Corp in Australia raised alarms about her concerns about the company's coverage of the wildfires, accusing the publisher of newspapers such as The Australian and the Herald Sun of carrying out an irresponsible "misinformation campaign."
+On Friday, an employee of Rupert Murdoch's News Corp in Australia raised alarms about her concerns about the company's coverage of the wildfires, accusing the publisher of newspapers such as The Australian and the Herald Sun of carrying out an irresponsible "misinformation campaign."

 "I find it unconscionable to continue working for this company, knowing I am contributing to the spread of climate change denial and lies," wrote Emily Townsend, a commercial finance manager at News Corp, in an all-staff email.
 She added that the newspapers' coverage angles were "not only irresponsible, but dangerous and damaging to our communities and beautiful planet."